mhmzdev/hacktoberfest-flutter/participants/mufiidz.md

 Name: Rifqi M
 GitHub: mufiidz
-Quote: "If you cannot do great things, do small things in a great way."
+Quote: If you cannot do great things, do small things in a great way.